-For a decade, Loolwa Khazzoom ran a boutique public relations management company that supported wellness practitioners and cutting-edge thinkers, through strengthening their platform and raising their profile.
+In 2010, Loolwa Khazzoom launched a boutique public relations management company that powerfully has supported wellness practitioners and cutting-edge thinkers, through strengthening their platform and raising their profile.
 To this end, she has placed clients in top media including Doctor Oz, The Huffington Post, CNN, and Fortune; she has facilitated her clients working with celebrities including Andrew Weil MD, Tyra Banks, Deepak Chopra MD, and Montel Williams; and she has facilitated her clients giving presentations at venues including Stanford University, Canyon Ranch, UC Davis Medical Center, and Omega Institute.

 From conception to implementation to manifestation, Loolwa got her clients from where they were to where they wanted to be, through a six-prong approach:

 - a road map and strategic action plan

 - website content that is optimized for visitors, media, and search engines